twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 Above, the `route` property identifies this route as one that will be invoked if the client requests a range of names.
 More specifically, a client request that is interested in only the `name` property of one or more name records.
 Our route handler generates an object containing a `path` and `value` property for each index in the range parameter.

-For example, if we request the first two names in our DB, with `name` properties of "Joe" and "Jane", then our route handler will generate an array that looks like this:
+For example, if we request the first two names in our DB, and these two records have respective `name` properties of "Joe" and "Jane", then our route handler will generate an array that looks like this:

 ```javascript
 [